OpenDSA/OpenDSA/RST/en/Irena/FFT.rst

    :scripts: AV/Irena/fftCON.js
    :align: center

-   Examples of the 4th and 8th roots of unity.
+   Examples of the 4th, 5th, and 8th roots of unity.

+.. avembed:: Exercises/Irena/Nth_root.html ka

 The next step is to define how the computation is done.
 Define an :math:`n \times n` matrix :math:`A_{z}` with row :math:`i`